MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-policies.md

     :::image type="content" source="media/microsoft-edge-manage-extensions-policies/manage-extensions-gp-block-1.png" alt-text="Configure group policy to block an extension.":::

-The following example shows the JSON to block any extension that needs the use of permission "usb" and the compressed string.
+The following example shows the JSON to block any extension that needs the use of permission "usb" and its compressed string.

+### JSON example

    ```json
    {